microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-4/solution.md

 ![image](./img/Assess7_1.png)

-Provide a name for the assessment and select the previousley created machine group.
+Provide a name for the assessment and select the previously created machine group.
 Note that the servers are automatically selected based on the machine group.
 Click on *Next: Review + create assessment" to continue.

 ![image](./img/Assess8_1.png)